-- Improved cardiovascular fitness: Jogging is an aerobic exercise that increases the heart rate, which in turn improves cardiovascular fitness.
+- Improved cardiovascular fitness: It is an aerobic exercise that increases the heart rate, which in turn improves cardiovascular fitness.

-- Lower blood pressure: Regular jogging can help lower high blood pressure, which is a risk factor for heart disease.
+- Lower blood pressure: Doing it regular can help lower high blood pressure, which is a risk factor for heart disease.

-- Improved blood flow: Jogging increases the flow of blood throughout the body, which helps to deliver oxygen and nutrients to the cells.
+- Improved blood flow: It increases the flow of blood throughout the body, which helps to deliver oxygen and nutrients to the cells.

-- Increased lung capacity: Jogging strengthens the lungs, increasing the amount of oxygen they can take in and making it easier to breathe.
+- Increased lung capacity: This exercise strengthens the lungs, increasing the amount of oxygen they can take in and making it easier to breathe.

-- Strengthened heart: Jogging can strengthen the heart muscle, making it more efficient at pumping blood.
+- Strengthened heart: It can strengthen the heart muscle, making it more efficient at pumping blood.

-- Lowered risk of heart disease: Regular jogging can lower the risk of heart disease and stroke.
+- Lowered risk of heart disease: It can lower the risk of heart disease and stroke.

-- Improved cholesterol levels: Jogging can help to lower LDL (bad) cholesterol levels and raise HDL (good) cholesterol levels.
+- Improved cholesterol levels: It can help to lower LDL (bad) cholesterol levels and raise HDL (good) cholesterol levels.

-- Increased endurance: Jogging can increase your endurance and stamina, allowing you to do more physical activity without getting tired.
+- Increased endurance: It can increase your endurance and stamina, allowing you to do more physical activity without getting tired.

-- Better sleep: Jogging can improve the quality of sleep by promoting relaxation and reducing stress.
+- Better sleep: It can improve the quality of sleep by promoting relaxation and reducing stress.

 - Reduced stress: Jogging is an effective way to reduce stress and improve mental health.